minxgithub/sql-challenge/README.md

 # sql-challenge

-This homework uses PostgreSQL as the relational database management system to store and query six tables containing employee information (e.g. name, title, sex, birthday, hire date, and salary)
+This homework uses PostgreSQL as the relational database management system to store and query six tables containing employee information (e.g. name, title, sex, birthday, hire date, and salary).

 These six tables store related information as follows:

 ![ERD_diagram.png](images/ERD_diagram.png)

 Besides, access to PostgreSQL database has also been made in Python using the psycopg2 driver.
-Further analyses were proceed using Matplotlib for better visualizaiton of the data.
+Further analyses were proceeded using Matplotlib for better visualizaiton of the data.

 From there, a histogram was generated to find out the most common salary ranges for all employees - from 40k to 50k.